 All students need to bring a face covering with them, and a plastic bag to hygienically store them when not in use.
 Hand sanitiser continues to be provided in all classrooms and around the school site.
 However, given the need to sanitise hands when putting on and removing face coverings, it will be beneficial for all students to carry their own hand sanitiser.

 We expect all students to be in full school uniform.
+Please be reassured we will be flexible whilst any short-term issues with supply of uniform are resolved, please contact your child’s tutor if this is the case.
 Details on uniform can be found on the school website here.
 Please note government guidance states “Uniforms do not need to be cleaned any more often than usual, or in any different way to normal due to coronavirus”.
-If you have any questions about uniform, please contact your child’s tutor.

 The only exception is for PE where different arrangements are required to facilitate safe use of changing rooms.
 On days where students have PE Periods 1 & 2 they will be permitted to come into school in their PE kit.
 They must be in full Crofton PE kit, this will be monitored by the PE team.
 Students will then change into their normal uniform when the lesson is complete.
 If students have PE Period 5 they will be allowed to leave school in their PE kit.